michaelbrusegard/Informatics-Project-1/workoutplanner/USER_STORIES.md

 ## Open a previous workout and track progress

-As a regular person that goes to the gym, I want  make a workout to later revisit.
+As a regular person that goes to the gym, I want to make a workout to later revisit.
 I want this to do the same workout again at a different date.
-I also want  track the progress i have done on a muscle group, and it's therefore necessary  watch what I trained when.
+I also want to track the progress i have done on a muscle group, and it is therefore necessary to watch what I trained, when.
 F.ex: I want to name a workout "core", and when I visit the workout, i can see the core-exercises i've added earlier.

 For reviewing previous workouts, it has to be possible to get an overview over which workouts have been registered, and when.